jrbart/fiboapi/README.txt

 environment and my directions to pull it from git and start it were not sufficient.

-I don't think it would have been avery good fit anyways since they were very suprised at how many tests I had written, even though I plainly list on my resume that I wouls prefer working in an environment open to TDD.
-It also would explain why their production code seemed to have an unusual number of problems everytime they launched a new feature.
+They were very suprised at how many tests I had written, even though I plainly list on my resume that I would prefer working in an environment open to TDD.

 Fibonacci API